nmb007/vagrant-lamp/README.md

 This vagrant project is based on CentOS 6.5 Box and helps in setting up a full LAMP stack

 1. Clone this repo and copy all the files in your project root directory

 2. Change values accordingly in puphpet/config-custom.yaml

-3. Add a line with the IP address of the guest machine (check 'private_network' key in puphpet/config.yaml) and all vhosts you choose, in the Host Operating system 'hosts' file.
+3. In the Host Operating system 'hosts' file, add a line with the IP address of the guest machine (check 'private_network' key in puphpet/config.yaml) and all vhosts you choose

    Example:

     - 192.168.56.101 porsche.dev
     - 192.168.56.101 phpmyadmin.dev

 4. Go to your project root directory in Host Operating System and run

    **$ vagrant up**

+5. You can browse the selected vhost in your Host machine browser such as http://phpmyadmin.dev

 and then take a tea break because it will take a while to setup for the first time :)